ZacCranko/training-cookbook/docs/training_cookbook.md

 ```
 When this code executes, Python will first query the range iterator, get `step` (with value `0`), then call `next(batch)`, which will take some time to retrieve the batch.
 Then, `train_step` gets called.
 So far, nothing out of the ordinary.

-What happens next is a little bit interesting.
-Because `jax.jit`-decorated calls are non-blocking, the call to `train_step` returns immediately without performing any work; internally, it mutates the reference to `train_state` in a specific way.
-Python sees `train_step` as having successfully executed, then the loop jumps over, advances `step_index`, and another call to `next(batch)` is made.
+What happens next is interesting.
+Because `jax.jit`-decorated calls are non-blocking, the call to `train_step` returns to the Python interpreter immediately.
+While the computation is enqueued on the accelerator, no work is actually performed yet.
+The Python loop continues, advancing the step counter and calling `next(batch)` for the *next* iteration.

 Once the second call to `train_step` is made, its inputs are now the mutated reference to `train_state` from the previous JIT call and a fresh batch of data.
 The runtime is clever and sees that in order to execute the second call to `train_step`, we first need to realize the `train_state` result of step `0` to perform the mutation.
 And so it fires off the computation for the first step, and, crucially, while this happens, `train_step`, once again, returns immediately, and the loop skips over again.
 Python now runs ahead until it encounters the `next(batch)` function at step 3, which proceeds to execute in Python, loading data, *while* the first train step is executing (for real this time).
-And just like that, we can simultaneously load data and perform math on the accelerator, without any traditional multiprocessing.
+And just like that, we can simultaneously load data and perform math on the accelerator, without any traditional multiprocessing.[^4]

-[^1]: For the purposes of this explanation, you can think of `next(batch)` as just a sleep.

 ```mermaid
 ---